unsol/design/spec.md

 -   `EVMC_INVALID_MEMORY_ACCESS` indicates that a bad memory access occured.
     This can happen when accessing local memory with `CODECOPY*` or `CALLDATACOPY`, or when accessing return data with `RETURNDATACOPY`.
 -   `EVMC_STATIC_MODE_VIOLATION` indicates that a `STATICCALL` tried to change state.
--   `EVMC_PRECOMPILE_FAILURE` indicates an errors in the precompiled contracts (eg. invalid points handed to elliptic curve functions).
+-   `EVMC_PRECOMPILE_FAILURE` indicates an error in the precompiled contracts (eg. invalid points handed to elliptic curve functions).

 ```k
     syntax ExceptionalStatusCode ::= "EVMC_FAILURE"